Dejan Koturović: 2003 EuroBasket

 One year after winning the World Championship in Indianapolis, Koturović again answered the national team call-up, this time under the new Serbia and Montenegro banner at the 2003 FIBA European Championship in Sweden.

-In mid August 2003, just weeks before the tournament, during an exhibition game against Greece, Koturović reportedly showed insubordination to coach Duško Vujošević for which Vujošević expelled him from the team and called up Đuro Ostojić as a replacement.
-This resulted in a public row between the two.
+In mid August 2003, during the national team training camp weeks before the tournament's start, following an exhibition game against Greece, coach Duško Vujošević expelled Koturović from the team—reportedly for showing insubordination during the Greece game—and called up Đuro Ostojić as replacement.
+The action resulted in a public row between Koturović and Vujošević.

-Vujošević and Koturović soon made up publicly with Koturović being reinstated in the team and eventually even making the final 12-man roster Vujošević took to the tournament.
+The two soon made up publicly with Koturović being reinstated in the team and eventually even making the final 12-man roster Vujošević took to the tournament.
 After losing to Russia, then beating outsiders Sweden, and losing to Spain in its 4-team preliminary round robin group, Serbia and Montenegro barely beat Turkey to make the quarterfinals where they lost to Lithuania.
 The team eventually placed sixth in the tournament, a result seen as disappointing in the country after two straight major tournament wins—EuroBasket 2001 and 2002 FIBA World Championship.
-The mending of fences between Vujošević and Koturović would prove only nominal as, right after the tournament ended, Koturović blasted Vujošević publicly for the team's disappointing result.
+The mending of fences between Vujošević and Koturović would prove only nominal as, right after the tournament ended, Koturović publicly blasted Vujošević for the team's disappointing result.